Compare

 The hybrid that works

 Many of the bakers I admire run both: a digital journal as the system of record (search, photos, sharing) and a paper one for the feel of writing at the counter.
 Pick whichever feels alive and right; you can always export the digital one to a CSV later if you want to migrate.
+If you're weighing the app against other tools rather than paper, the alternatives hub lays out every comparison side by side.

 Step by step